Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions

-To obtain the Boltzmann equation to contain background field-dependent effect(non-local effect), one has to go beyond the leading order of the Kadanoff-Baym equation~\cite{Cirigliano:2009yt,Cirigliano:2011di}.
-In this case, one can naturally ask whether the NLO Kadanoff-Baym equation generates the background field-dependent effect.
-However, we do not see the background field-dependent effect, which can be described by Eq.(\ref{fricGn}); we will explain why the NLO of the Kadanoff-Baym equation does not have this effect in the appropriate place later.
-This fact indicates that if we want to discuss the friction pressure from the background field-dependent effect, then we may not be able to derive the equation we want directly by using the commonly used $\epsilon_{wall/coll}$ expansion approximation.
-One must take care to identify where the $\epsilon_{wall/coll}$ expansion can be applied and where the resummation to all orders of $\epsilon_{wall/coll}$ is needed.
+To obtain the background field-dependent effect in the Boltzmann equation and, ultimately, the associated non-conservation of momentum in the direction normal the wall, one has to go beyond the leading orders (in $\epsilon$-counting) of the KBE~\cite{Cirigliano:2009yt,Cirigliano:2011di}.
+In this case, one can naturally ask whether the systematic inclusion or higher-orders in the $\epsilon$-expansion generates the momentum non-conservation effect as seen in the BQFT calculation.
+We show below that doing so does not yield the expected effect.
+In short, if we want to obtain the friction pressure resulting from the momentum non-conservation then we may not be able to derive relevant equation by naive application of the $\epsilon_{wall/coll}$ expansion.
+Rather, one must take care to identify where the this expansion can be applied and where the resummation to all orders of $\epsilon_{wall/coll}$ is needed.

-Unfortunately, there is no systematic method to deal with the complete Kadanoff-Baym equation for reference.
-So, we will use three rough approximations in the following discussion \begin{itemize} \item Approximation-1: Do the $\epsilon_{wall/coll}$ expansion and ignore the the higher order terms as long as there is no singularity which bring significant correction. \item Approximation-2: Formulating the Green function by the LO/NLO solution from the constrain equation.
-This approximation is used since we could not solve the complete constrain equation to write down the relationship between Green's function and the distribution function. \item Approximation-3: The Approximation-B in previous section. \end{itemize} In fact, those three approximations are equivalent to two approximations that we used in the last section, and Approximation-2 can be derived from Approximation-1.
-However, we will leave the physical meaning and rationality of Approximation-1 and Approximation-2 in the last part of this subsection.
-Now let us start to derive the Boltzmann equation without $\epsilon$-expansion by the three approximations, we can do the phase space integral $\int_0^\infty\frac{dk^0}{2\pi}$ and obtain
+To our knowledge, there exists no systematic method to solve the complete KBE in full generality.
+Consequently, we will proceed by adopting three approximations: \begin{itemize} \item Approximation-1: Perform the $\epsilon_{wall/coll}$ expansion and ignore the higher order terms except in places where there exists a singularity that precludes such an expansion \item Approximation-2: Formulate the Wightman function using the solution from the $\mathcal{O}(\epsilon^0) $ constraint equation.
+In principle, one may include modifications of the spectral content arising from high-order in $\epsilon$ terms in the constraint equation.
+In practice, it suffices to employ the LO constraint equation to make the connection with the previously discussed BQFT results. \item Approximation-3: The Approximation-B in Section \ref{sec:BQFT}. \end{itemize} In fact, these three approximations are equivalent to the two approximations that we used in the section\ref{sec:BtoF}, and Approximation-2 can be derived from Approximation-1.
+However, we will defer a discussion of the physical meaning and rationality of Approximation-1 and Approximation-2 in the last part of this subsection.

-Let us discuss this equation term by term.
-By using Eq.\eqref{SCKBE} according to Approximation-2, one can follow the ordinary derivation and easily find that the first term in Eq.\eqref{eq:gb} is just the kinetic terms in the Boltzmann equation